Happy Hour: Bart Moore

 Join us for a free happy hour concert!

 The Steve Taylor Three is a Detroit-based Americana trio.
 The three musicians weave emotion, reflections of life and family, and vast experience into original songs that would be a great soundtrack for a long drive across the country.
-There latest album “Temporary Heart” is available wherever finer music is streamed.
+Their latest album “Temporary Heart” is available wherever finer music is streamed.

 Bluegrass Friday: Pontiac Trail Blazers